 Choose Your Favorite Logo

-Wagner changed the logo on their pans quite a few times over the years.
+Wagner changed the logo on their pans several times over the years.
 Skillets with the stylized logo are popular and well-known.
-But there are older Wagner skillets with slight logo variations for you to find as well.
-Older skillets are less common, but it makes finding them so much more fun.
+But there are older Wagner skillets with slight logo variations for you to find.
+Older skillets are less common, making finding them much more fun.

 Is One Logo Better Than Another?

 I wouldn’t fuss over looking for one logo over another.
-Sure, you want to keep an eye out for the elusive pie logo pans.
+Sure, you want to watch for the elusive pie logo pans.
 But I think a lot of people regard the Wagner logos the same.
-With no strong preference for the early logos over the stylized Wagner logo.

 So, I’d place more importance on the condition of the skillet and not on the type of logo on the back.